 Our children’s emotional Well-Being is extremely important to us here at Parklands.
 Our aim is to empower our children the tools that they need to cope with a range of feelings.
 We want Parklands children to be successful, resilient learners, but it is equally important to us is that they are healthy and content children, both mentally and physically, and are able to approach any challenge with positivity.

-As part of our Well-Being curriculum, the children take part in Well- Being Wednesday’s where every class across the whole school engages in a short session based around mental health and Well-being.
+As part of our Well-Being curriculum, the children take part in Well- Being sessions once a week where every class across the whole school engages in a short session based around mental health and Well-being.
 These weekly sessions are a part of our PSHE teaching and will cover progressive objectives from our Well-Being curriculum, from exploring feelings and how to cope with them in Reception and Year 1, to acknowledging the effect of our choices on ourselves and others in Year 6.

-Within Well-Being Wednesdays, we will be covering the 5 areas of Well-Being – one each term across 5 terms:
+Within Well-Being, we cover the 5 areas of Well-Being – one each term across 5 terms:

 Connect: Feeling close to, and valued by, other people is a fundamental human need and one that contributes to functioning well in the world.
 Teach children to connect with each other; ask someone how they are.
 Connect with your feelings.
 Take a genuine interest in other peoples Well-Being.
 Connect with local businesses, care homes, nurseries, other settings, secondary schools.